Things To Do In Reykjavík In February

 Plan around the February weather in Reykjavík, embrace the cold with the right gear, and use resources like the Aurora Forecast and the Reykjavík City Card to make exploring easy.

 Come for the northern lights, stay for the warmth of Icelandic hospitality.
+If you're still thinking about which month to visit, check out our overview on the best times to visit Iceland.

 FAQs about Reykjavik in February